elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-an-example-of-a-realworld-application-of-negative-numbers.md

 _schema: default
 id: 162112
 date: 2025-01-25
-title: >-
-    What is an example of a real-world application of negative numbers?
+title: What is an example of a real-world application of negative numbers?
-article_title: >-
-    What is an example of a real-world application of negative numbers?
+article_title: What is an example of a real-world application of negative numbers?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    Negative numbers play a critical role in various real-world applications, including finance, temperature measurement, elevation below sea level, direction in physics, and more.
+    Negative numbers play a crucial role in various real-world applications including finance, temperature measurement, elevation, physics, programming, and sports scoring.
   page_keywords: >-
-    negative numbers, real-world applications, banking, finance, debts, temperature, elevation, depth, physics, engineering, computer programming, game design, statistics, finance, accounting, inventory management, sports scoring
+    negative numbers,banking,finance,temperature,depth,elevation,physics,engineering,computer programming,game design,statistics,accounting,inventory management,sports scoring
 author: QuickTakes
 question: >-
     What is an example of a real-world application of negative numbers?